Compliments and complaints

 • Why and how you think we should have done things differently

-• What you think we should do to put things right
+• What you think we should do to resolve the concern

 Banstead Commons Conservators operate a two-stage complaint procedure to ensure complaints about our services and performance are dealt with impartially, objectively and professionally.
 The objective is always to resolve matters as quickly as possible, ideally when first considered by BCC, having considered the merits of the complaint and any confidentiality issues.
 If the initial response from the Clerk (Stage 1) does not resolve the matter to the satisfaction of the individual, a further review of the complaint will be made by the Conservators (Stage 2).
 At this point, the Conservator’s decision will likely be made final.